 Internal Linking in SEO | How to be effective

-Many of us in the SEO game have pondered this, especially in recent times.
+Many of us in the SEO game have pondered this, especially recently.
 The best answer lies in what we BELIEVE to be best practices.
-It does seem however that there is a method and some great tools to use.
-One method is to create what’s called a “pecking order” of pages you would like to rank for a specific keyword and what order you would like them to rank in.
-Here is an excerpt from design solutions blog about internal linking and how to create the “pecking order”:
+However, It seems that there is a method and some great tools.
+One method is to create a “pecking order” of pages you would like to rank for a specific keyword and the order in which you would like them to rank.
+Here is an excerpt from the design solutions blog about internal linking and how to create the “pecking order”:

 Creating an earmark for specific